-SR&ED grants are awarded yearly, and are most commonly filed with your corporate taxes, however you can file SR&ED for a fiscal year up to 18 months after your year end for that period.
+Awarded yearly, SR&ED grants are typically filed with your corporate taxes.
+However, you can file for SR&ED grants up to 18 months after your fiscal year-end.

-Canada has one of the most generous R&D tax credit programs in the world through SRED grants.
-On the basis of overall compensation per dollar of R&D spend, Canada ranks 9th in the world according to the OECD and 1st among G7 countries.
-SRED has been in place since 1985 and is still going strong in 2021 as Canada’s largest tax credit program.
+Canada has one of the most generous SR & ED tax credit programs globally, administered through SRED grants.
+Based on overall compensation per dollar of R&D spend, Canada ranks 9th globally according to the OECD and 1st among G7 countries.
+SRED has been in place since 1985 and is still going strong in 2022 as Canada’s largest tax credit program.

 G6 Consulting can work with you to build your claim, co-ordinate with your accountant, submit your claim and get you your cheque.
 No cost until you get paid